How to Set Up JSON API Integration Using Joget

 You should create the form or process before configuring the API tool, so you have something to attach the integration to and fields to map.

-If using a Form to trigger the JSON API:
+If using a form to trigger the JSON API:

 • In your Joget app, go to the Form Builder and design a form that will either send data to the API or display data from the API (or both).
 If you are sending data, your form might collect user input that will be sent out via the API.